w3f/polkadot-wiki/docs/learn-governance.md

 Majority Council - When agreement from only a simple majority of council members occurs, the referendum can also be voted upon, but it will be majority-carries.

+There can only be one active referendum at any given time, except when there is also an emergency referendum in progress.

 #### Voting Timetable

 Every thirty days, a new referendum will come up for a vote, assuming there are referenda in the